FireLemons/TwitterWeatherBot/README.md

 + [Register for a Twitter developer account](https://developer.twitter.com/en/apply)

 If you haven't installed [Node.js](https://nodejs.org/en/download/) already, go ahead and do so.
 After cloning the project, run `npm install` where `package.json` is which should be the root project directory.
+Configure `config.json` with your location and api keys.

+__❗❗❗Make sure `config.json` is not tracked by git.
+If `git status` shows your config as `modified`, use `git update-index --assume-unchanged config.json` to untrack it.
+Having the file tracked may expose your API keys.__

 ## Included Node Packages
 [Node Schedule](https://www.npmjs.com/package/node-schedule)